w3f/w3f-education/docs/Rust/section5/struct-methods.md

 ## Associated Functions

 All functions under the `impl` (implementation) block are considered "associated" because they effectively become part of the type.
-Up until now, you've seen all methods take `self` as as a parameter - but it is possible to have a function that doesn't require an existing instance of the struct to exist.
-They are often used for constructors to create new instances of that struct, as seen below:
+Until now, you've seen all methods take `self` as a parameter - but it is possible to have a function that doesn't require an existing instance of the struct.
+They are often used as constructors to create new instances of that struct, as seen below:

 ```rust
 impl Person {